beekhof/beekhof.github.io/_posts/2016-06-08-next-openstack-ha-architecture.md

-[1] As someone who's been playing in this space for some years now, I
-    feel qualified to state that orchestration is a hard problem.
-The ability to use it without requiring it could be quite useful as container managers begin to grow this capability.

-[2] Watchdog-like functionality is only a variation on this, it only
-    tells you that the thread responsible for heartbeating to Systemd is alive and well - not if the APIs it exposes are functioning.
+1. Watchdog-like functionality is only a variation on this, it only tells you that the thread responsible for heartbeating to Systemd is alive and well - not if the APIs it exposes are functioning.

-[3] Think SYS-V init scripts with some extra capabilities and
-    requirements particular to clustered/automated environment.
-It's
-    a standard historically supported by the Linux Foundation but hasn't caught on much since it was created in the late 90's.
+2. Think SYS-V init scripts with some extra capabilities and requirements particular to clustered/automated environment.
+It's a standard historically supported by the Linux Foundation but hasn't caught on much since it was created in the late 90's.